Goods and services tax (GST)

 For smooth GST implementation, the government has formed a GST Council.
 The Council consists of the State Finance Ministers representing their states.
 The GST Council provides recommendations to the government on various aspects of GST law, such as rate revisions and amendments in GST rules, etc.

 Prior to GST, there were multiple indirect taxes leviable on various transactions at each stage separately by the Union Government and the states at varying rates.
 Such taxes included excise duty, service tax, value added tax (VAT)/central sales tax (CST), entertainment tax, luxury tax, lottery taxes, state cesses and surcharges, etc. All such taxes (except customs duty) have been subsumed under GST, and there is one single tax applicable on supply of goods and services.
-However, there are a few products that continue to be outside the ambit of GST, like petrol, diesel, aviation turbine fuel (ATF), natural gas, crude oil.
+However, there are a few products that continue to be outside the ambit of GST, like petrol, diesel, aviation turbine fuel (ATF), natural gas, and crude oil.

 GST is a comprehensive ‘consumption tax’ levied on the supply of all goods and services.
 Indian GST is a dual model: